barteljan/VISPER/docs/README-VISPER-Sourcery.md

 }
 ```

-after adding `extension Person: WithAutoGeneralInitializers {}` to the generator hints, maybe a file called `Person+Extensions.swift` and running sourcry:
+after adding `extension Person: WithAutoGeneralInitializers {}` to the generator hints, maybe a file called `Person+Extensions.swift` and running sourcery an extension will appear in `generated` folder.

 ```swift
 extension Person {